thanasipk/uoft-api/README.md

 ##### `getCourseDepartment`
 ##### Number of Requests:
-- Each call of `getProgramCourses` performs 2 requests to retrieve all course data for a single program.
+- `getCourseDepartment` performs **1** request to retrieve the department name of the specified program.

 ##### Usage:
 ```js